Exact simulation of coupled Wright-Fisher diffusions: Simulation of the candidate processes

 Note that this initialization is possible because exploring the summands in $S^-_{\tilde{k}}(M)$ and $S^+_{\tilde{k}}(M)$ does not require to follow any specific order.
 It is also worth mentioning that, when $M$ is initalized at $0$, the vector $\tilde{k}$ is updated increasingly, i.e., a new element of the vector is added at every new iteration where $M$ is increased one unit.
-In Algorithm \ref{alg:deathprocess}, however, $M$ is updated telescopically, that is, at each new iteration $j$, $M$ either increases or decreases by one unit.
+In Algorithm \ref{alg:deathprocess}, however, $M$ is updated telescopically, that is, at each new iteration $j$, $M$ moves farther from $\hat{q}_{\text{mod}}$ by one unit alternatingly above or below.
 This in turn, entails updating the corresponding $M+1$ elements of $\tilde{k}$ accordingly, i.e., the number of elements might either increase or decrease at each iteration.
 For precise results on the complexity of Algorithm \ref{alg:deathprocess} and simulation performance we refer the reader to \cite{Jenkins2017}.

 At this stage, Algorithm \ref{alg:deathprocess} can be used in step 1 of Algorithm \ref{alg:multidim_neutralWF} and an exact sampling procedure for $(d-1)$-dimensional neutral Wright-Fisher diffusions is completed.